namhyung/uftrace/doc/uftrace-dump.md

 :   Show hex dump of data as well

 \--sample-time=*TIME*
 :   Apply sampling time when generating output for --flame-graph.
-By default
+By default it
-    it uses the number of calls for each function.
-When this option is used it simulates sampling by counting execution time at the given unit.
-So functions which ran less than the sampling time will be removed from the output but functions longer than the time will be shown as larger.
+    tries to find a period from 1 usec to 1 sec where it keeps the total number of samples under 1 million (in a single-threaded program).
+You can override the sampling time with this option explicitly.
+Note that functions which ran less than the sampling time will be removed from the output and functions ran longer than the time will be shown as larger.

 COMMON OPTIONS